Coffee High School (Georgia): Football

 In 2012, Coffee hired Robby Pruitt as its new head coach.
 Pruitt came to Coffee after coaching 11 seasons at Fitzgerald High School, leading the Purple Hurricanes to a 120-21-1 record, two GHSA state championship game appearances, four semi-final trips, and seven trips to the quarter-finals.
 Pruitt also coached in the state of Florida, where he won seven state championships.

 In 2013, Pruitt's first season, Coffee finished with a 5-5 record, narrowly missing the playoffs.
 The following year, the Trojans went 10-2 but lost in the second round of the 5A state playoffs.

 In 2015, the Trojans finished 10-2 again and won the 1-5A Region Championship, their first region title since 2002.
 Coffee again lost a heartbreaker in the second round of the playoffs against Kell High School.

 2017 proved to be one of the Trojans' best seasons in program history.
 The Trojans went 10-4, defeated teams like Ware County, Valdosta, and Northside Warner Robins, and played in their first ever GHSA State Championship game.
 Their four playoff victories were played on the road.
 Coffee played Lee County, their Region 1-6A rival, in the State Championship game, but lost 28-21 in overtime.

 In 2022, Coach Pruitt announced he would be accepting the head coaching job at Williston High School in Florida.
 Pruitt finished his tenure at Coffee High with an 83-38 record and eight straight playoff appearances.

 On February 25, 2022, it was announced that Coffee would be hiring Madison County (FL) head coach Mike Coe as its new head football coach.

+In 2023, the Trojans finished 15-0 and defeated the Creekside Seminoles 31-14 to win their first state championship in school history.